fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Hijrah

 <details>
-<summary><b>622</b>: Young pilgrims invite the prophet Muhammad to Yathrib.
+<summary><b>622</b>: Young pilgrims invite the prophet Muhammad ﷺ   to Yathrib.
 </summary>
-Arabs from Yathrib meet the prophet Mohammad saw and invite him to stay in their city.
+Arabs from Yathrib meet the prophet Mohammad  ﷺ    and invite him to stay in their city.
 Yathrib at that time have just started recovering after interglabe wars.
 Many conservatiry old dwellers died in the war so majority of the popultation were young and they were eager to acquire something new.
 </details>